Want a pretty Disney World resort that won’t empty your bank account? Then the Walt Disney World Moderate resorts might

 Have your own car?
 Moderate resorts can actually be really great (as long as you don’t mind the parking fees, but more on that below) because you can park near your room.

-In addition to buses, Disney is adding another option soon, with guests at Caribbean Beach Resort (as well as Pop Century and Art of Animation, which are Value resorts, and Disney’s Riviera, which is a Deluxe Villa resort – have access to the Disney Skyliner beginning in fall 2019.
+In addition to buses, guests at Caribbean Beach Resort (as well as Pop Century and Art of Animation, which are Value resorts, and Disney’s Riviera, which is a Deluxe Villa resort – have access to the Disney Skyliner.

 In 2018, Disney began charging all resort guests for parking.
 The cost for parking at a Moderate resort is $20/night.